PlaidCloud/website/content/en/docs/tasks/run-application/configure-pdb.md

 * `.spec.minAvailable` which is a description of the number of pods from that set that must still be available after the eviction, even in the absence of the evicted pod. `minAvailable` can be either an absolute number or a percentage.
-* `.spec.maxUnavailable` (available in Kubernetes 1.7 and higher) which is a description of the number of pods from that set that can be unavailable after the eviction.
+* `.spec.maxUnavailable` (available in PlaidCloud 1.7 and higher) which is a description of the number of pods from that set that can be unavailable after the eviction.
 It can be either an absolute number or a percentage.